 In the shower, we also keep things nice and simple!
 I purchased these two beautiful glass pump dispensers for bulk shampoo and conditioner, which we get at the co-op.
 I’ve had zero luck with the no-poo method and tend to use shampoo bars only when I’m traveling.

-You can see my LUSH “Honey I Washed My Hair” shampoo bar stored in the stainless steel container in the center there.
-Highly recommend as long as you have a serious conditioner to follow.
+You can see my zero waste shampoo bar stored in the stainless steel container in the center there.
 For body soap, we use a package-free bar that I buy at the co-op.
 Lots of choices for those!

 Beauty & Hygiene